The communication with the AFE is made via a daisy-chain, which means that all

 Reading a register.

-Commands are sent to the whole daisy-chain, which means that for commands the daisy-chain acts as a transmission line.
+Commands are sent to the whole daisy-chain, which means that for commands

 When reading and writing, the daisy-chain acts as a shift register.
-The registers read or written are 6 bytes wide.

-A common parameter to all AFE functions has the type ADI_STATE_s
+A common parameter to all AFE functions has the type ADI_STATE_s.

 This structure is used to control the flow of the AFE driver.